Skip to main content

 ├── card element (iframe — PAN/expiry/CVC)

-├── email element (DOM input)
+├── email element (DOM input — separate field in both modes)

-└── save-for-future-use element (DOM checkbox — sets setup_for_future_use)
+└── save-for-future-use element (DOM checkbox — sets setup_for_future_use,

 elements.submit()